 Q) Will you be entering the KVR challenge next year?

 You should never say never, but I don’t have any plans to participate again.
 It was a great experience and I want to thank KVR Audio for organizing the event as well as to all who contributed to the prize funds.

-And just as musicians around the world distribute their songs for free in a bid to promote their work, so too to do Plugin Developers with the same target in sight.
-Yet while Acon Digital might be focussing on their premium plugins for the foreseeable, there is still no reason for you not to visit www.acondigital.com to download your courtesy copy of Mutiply right now.
-There’s no sign up/registration/requests to join mailing-lists involved.
+And just as musicians around the world distribute their songs for free in a bid to promote their work, so too do Plugin Developers with the same target insight.
+Yet while Acon Digital might be focussing on their premium plugins for the foreseeable, there is still no reason for you not to visit www.acondigital.com to download your courtesy copy of Multiply right now.
+There’s no sign-up/registration/requests to join mailing lists involved.
 Just a couple of mouse clicks and I promise you, you will have forgotten your DAW’s Native Chorus even exists by the morning!